How Much Weight Do You Lose Fasting? Per Day, 24 Hours to 10 Days

 Your body stores glucose as glycogen in muscles and the liver — approximately 400–500g of glycogen, which is bound to roughly three to four times its weight in water.
 When you fast, glycogen depletes within the first 24–48 hours, releasing this water and creating dramatic scale weight reduction.

-This is why people regularly report losing 3–5 kg in the first few days of a fast or a low-carbohydrate diet.
+This is why people regularly report losing 3–5 kg in the first few days of a fast or a low-carbohydrate diet — a review in The Lancet attributes the large early drop on carbohydrate-restricted diets specifically to glycogen depletion and the water released with it (Astrup et al., Lancet, 2004).
 Sinclair's 15-pound drop in four days fits exactly this pattern — amplified by a large initial glycogen store and the poor tissue hydration that comes with years of inflammatory eating.

 Days 5 Onwards: Genuine Fat Loss